brianblakely/slapstick-english-translation/docs/technical-notes.md

 original byte length and leaves the equipment level in the stock column after the combined label.

+The combo assignment panel places single-letter R/L/X labels at console column 14, just left of the equipment sprites.
+Its third label follows the current control mapping, so the tilemap operand at PC `0x0BC73E` moves from `0x01D6` to `0x01DC` to keep that runtime redraw in the same column.

 The equipped-item sprite position is initialized by the operand at PC `0x0BC2A1`.
 The English build changes its X offset from `0x08` to `0x38`, moving the 16x16 graphic six text cells right so it no longer covers the longer